redruin1/factorio-draftsman/docs/source/handbook/overview/blueprints.rst

 ------------------------------------------

 Giving the user direct access to the ``entities`` list allows for very clear and flexible code.
-Sometimes, though, this flexibility can be a little *too* much:
+Sometimes, though, this flexibility can be a little *too* much.
+Consider the following illustration:

 .. code-block:: python